 Ensuring page titles are descriptive, yet succinct

-Well crafted page titles are critical to users with visual difficulties using screen readers because the titles are literally the element read by screen-reading software.
+Well-crafted page titles are critical to users with visual difficulties using screen readers because the titles are literally the element read by screen-reading software.
 Search engines use page titles in the search result snippet for the site.
 Therefore it’s critical to use well-defined page titles.

 Providing transcripts and captions for video

 Captions are required to be considered WCAG compliant for accessibility.
-However, they also increase the reach and usability as for users who:
+However, they also increase the reach and usability for users who:

 - Are learning another language or those whose native language is not the same as the audio.